jkjeldbjerg/starlette-mongodb-authentication/README.md

 You will want to clone this repository and build your own application on top.

+Details on how to run the application can be found in `documentation/running.md`.

 ## Cookie concern

 Due to rules and regulations we need to state in our terms that we use technical cookies.